 Even a small percentage change can drastically influence whether people choose your platform or go elsewhere.
 A high take rate can easily deter buyers and sellers from joining, while a low one may put you out of business.
 It’s a tricky balance that you won’t fully optimize until you fully understand your marketplace’s operating costs.

 To get a better grasp of the take rate, we suggest financial modeling different take rate scenarios and pressure-testing them on real users.
 Their reactions will let you know if you’re off with the numbers.
 Oftentimes, marketplaces make money elsewhere to offset lower take rates.
-You might do the same and explore other revenue streams:
+You might do the same and explore other revenue streams, such as:

 - Subscription models: Monthly or annual payments for using your marketplace.